codecraft-interns/swapi-api/README.md

 - run 'git fetch'

-- create new branch from master by 'git branch codecraft-swapi-<firstname>-<lastname>'
+- create new branch from master by 'git branch codecraft-swapi-firstname-lastname'

 - check the tutorials how to add, commit and push changes